 6. You overthink about your relationship

-You try to read your partner’s mind or assume something that they didn’t even think about.
-You think they are doing something wrong.
+You try to read your partner’s mind or make assumptions that they hadn’t even been intending or thinking about.
+You suspect that they are doing something wrong, when they aren’t.
 And instead of enjoying a beautiful feeling of love, you make up negative stories in your mind.

 This is also a sign of insecurity that can overshadow the good things in your relationship.
-Overthinking could bring up problems that didn’t exist before.
+Overthinking could create problems that didn’t exist before.

 7. You closely monitor your partner’s activities